isomerpages/imda-tradetrust/_solution/Financial Service Provider.md

 providers.</p>
 <p>Taking blank endorsed Bill of Lading as an example, the electronic version
-issued with TradeTrust's technical method will allow the transfer of title from one party to another seamlessly for trade financing.</p>
+issued with TradeTrust's technical method will allow the transfer of title from trader to bank seamlessly for trade financing.</p>
 <h3>Benefits</h3>
 <p></p>
 <div class="isomer-card-grid">